wmcbrine/wmcbrine.github.io/sl/index.md

 Searchlight's internal QWK.
 It has full support of color codes, included files, metacharacters, bulletins, and much more.
 Powerful, flexible, fast, easy setup.
 It also does QWK networking.
 For all versions of Searchlight BBS from 2.15C on.
 Freeware.
-See also [Searchlight in the Year 2000] and [QWK comparison chart].
+See also [Y2K issues in Searchlight BBS] and [QWK comparison chart].

 [Download version 1.7d (149k)](valen17d.zip)